 The Knoxville hospital's summer VolunTeen Program invites high schoolers to help at its diabetes camp or at camps for rehabilitation center patients.

-The Volunteen Program at Memphis-based St. Jude’s provides opportunities for teens to work with patients and their families and explore potential career paths caring for children with cancer.
+The junior volunteer program at Nashville's Williamson Medical Center provides opportunities for teens ages 14-18 to work with patients and their families and explore potential career paths in healthcare.

 West Texas' Covenant offers nurse observation experiences for students ages 16 and above, along with pre-nursing school internships for college-level students.